First Time In Church?

 Most Holy Trinity sermons are about 10 minutes and most are really quite interesting, usually based on the Bible reading for the day, and often including day-to-day issues.

-Regulars to Holy Trinity may be paying directly through their bank and so don’t put money on the plate each week.
-Some people put in special coloured envelopes or cards with their contribution in.
+You’ll see someone (often one of the children!) coming through the congregation with a small plate to collect offerings.
+You just put some money on it – it’s up to you how much – and pass it to the next person.
+If you don’t have any money on you, don’t worry – no one will mind or make you feel embarrassed – just pass it on anyway.
+Regulars to Holy Trinity may be paying directly through their bank and so may not put money on the plate, or they may put special coloured envelopes or cards in.
 If you decide to come regularly and want to give in either of these ways, ask one of the stewards or wardens.
 They’ll introduce you to Bob, who sorts it all out.

 Help – people are shaking hands – what do I do?